 American yachtsmen took the first four places in the World Lightning Class championships which ended in Buenos Aires on Friday (November 28).

-American yachtsmen took the first four places in the World Lightning Class championships which ended in Buenos Aires on Friday (November 28).
+Background: American yachtsmen took the first four places in the World Lightning Class championships which ended in Buenos Aires on Friday (November 28).
 The United States challenge was headed by Bruce Goldsmith, who carried off first place in Snoopy despite breaking his mast in the final race.

 Competitors from 12 countries, including Switzerland and Holland, have been competing in the championships, staged over an Olympic course on the River Plate.